WhiteCaT-klein/Auto-git-actions-extension/README.md

 - **Start Extension and Debug**: Start the extension and initiate Git commands and debugging.
 - **Stop Extension and Debug**: Stop the extension, halt Git commands, and debugging.
 - **Commit and Push to Repository**: Simplify the process of committing and pushing your changes to a Git repository.
-- **Start GDB Session**: Initiate a GDB debugging session with logging.
+- **Start GDB Session**: Initiate a GDB debugging session with improved logging.
 - **Stop GDB Session**: Terminate the GDB debugging session and stop logging.

 ## Requirements